CryptoChat-dev/CryptoChat2/README.md

 1. The user enters their username and room key (which is used for the encryption key).

-The client sends a SHA-512 hash of the encryption key to the backend webserver using Socket.IO.
-This hashed encryption key is used to create a socket room.
-The plaintext encryption key never leaves the client--ever.
+Bob and Alice enter their different usernames and the same room key on the splash screen.
+Both of their clients send a SHA-512 hashed version of their encryption key to the backend webserver using Socket.IO to join the same socket room.
+The plaintext encryption keys never leave their clients--ever.

 ### Text